madajaju/EDT/docs/collections/en/zerotrust.md

 * [Zero Trust Principles](https://www.embracingdigital.org/episode-EDT170-en) - In this episode Darren explores the principles of Zero Trust architecture with special guest David Marcus, Senior Security Architect, and returning guest Dr. Anna Scott.
 * [Zero Trust Architecture](https://www.embracingdigital.org/episode-EDT172-en) - In this episode Darren interviews Steve Orrin and David Marcus on the key elements of Zero Trust Architecture.
+* [Zero Trust Applications](https://www.embracingdigital.org/episode-EDT174-en) - In this episode Darren interviews Patrick Conte from Fortanix about leveraging confidential computing in securiting applications in zero trust architectures.
+* [Zero Trust Operational Technology](https://embracingdigital.org/episode-EDT175-en) - In this episode Darren interviews the CEO of Founder of Veridify Louis Parks.
+They discuss the unique problems with Operational technology networks that control critical infrastructure, due to legacy complexity, accessibility vulnerabilities, and lack of visibility.